bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   If it starts with "reset" then the current origin will be set to (0,0) and the scaling factors will be reset to 1 in both horizontal and vertical directions.

+  If it starts with 'center', 'north', 'south', 'northwest', 'northeast', 'southwest', 'southeast', 'east' and 'west', then it sets the origin to the center,  the four
+  corners of the viewport, or the middle of the four sides of it.

 # The 'id' command